zora-wuw/features/README.md

 Outputs:
 * CSV files

+### f0004: Export CSV from MongoDB

-### f0004: Read records from MongoDB and write into a csv file
+#### f0004-a: Read selected records from MongoDB and write into a csv file
 Create a csv file with two columns (hashtag, user_location) for each collection

 Inputs:
 * IP : MongoDB server IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name

+Outputs:
+* CSV files

+#### f0004-b: Read all records from MongoDB and write into a csv file

+Inputs:
+* IP : MongoDB server IP
+* MongoDB-Port
+* DB-Name : Database name
+* User-Name : MongoDB user name
+* Psword : MongoDB password
+* Output-Folder : ended with "/"

 Outputs:
 * CSV files